leoetlino/botw-re-notes/resource_system.md

 To load from an archive, set the global resource pack pointer (`res::ResourceMgrTask::sInstance->packRes` @ this+0x9c06f0).

+The game does not namespace archive contents: they can be accessed as if they were at the root of the romfs/content partition.

 Calls to any of the resource loading functions will automatically check whether the specified resource exists in the archive.
-(The resource system gets a sead::ArchiveRes* from the resource struct and calls sead::ArchiveRes::getFileImpl() to check.))
+(The resource system gets a sead::ArchiveRes* from the resource struct and calls sead::ArchiveRes::getFileImpl() to check.)

-If it is, it will be loaded from the archive.
-(The ResourceBinder will store the sead::ArchiveRes pointer.)
+If it does exist, it will be loaded from the archive.

-The game does not namespace archive contents: they can be accessed as if they were at the root of the romfs/content partition.
+(The ResourceBinder will store a `sead::ArchiveRes*`.)

-If the file cannot be found in the archive, the game will ignore the active resource pack and load from the usual file device.
+If the file cannot be found in the archive, the game will ignore the active resource pack and load from the regular file device.

 ## Resource Size Table